mantidproject/mantidimaging/_sources/installation.rst.txt

   - and press :code:`y` to confirm.
 Replace `mantidimaging` with any other environment you wish to remove

-- Follow steps 4 and 5 from Installing_.
+- Follow steps 4 and 5 from :ref:`installing-mamba`.

+.. _installing-idaaas:

 Using Mantid Imaging on IDAaaS
 ------------------------------